Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Introduction

 To address this limitation, researchers have started exploring alternative methods that rely on deep learning (DL) techniques.
-Specifically, \cite{mu2021integrated, liu2022learning} has been utilized to vehicle's motion prediction and beamforming matrix prediction with receive signals and historical estimated channels serving as input.
-To make the application scenarios more generic, Liu \textit{et al.} \cite{liu2020tutorial} proposed a maximum likelihood estimator-based scheme using the vehicle's historical trajectory data rather than a state evolution model.
-Though the above schemes partially address the problem of predicting the vehicle's angular parameter, they primarily utilize the electromagnetic propagation environment information to learn the vehicle's motion parameter evolution characteristic.
+Specifically, in \cite{mu2021integrated, liu2022learning}, DL has been utilized to vehicle's motion prediction and beamforming matrix prediction with received signals and historical estimated channels serving as input.
+Though the above schemes partially address the problem of predicting the vehicle's angular parameter, they primarily adopt the electromagnetic propagation environment information to learn the vehicle's motion parameter evolution characteristic.
 This limitation restricts the application of such schemes in complex and dynamic environments.

-Fortunately, with the increasing prevalence of advanced sensors in intelligent transportation infrastructure, various studies have explored the integration of multi-modal sensing into communication system design \cite{ alrabeiah2020millimeter,demirhan2022radar,klautau2019lidar,wu2022lidar,xu2021deep,charan2021vision,huang2021mimo, fan2022radar,gao2023cv}.
-For instance, Alrabeiah \textit{et al.} \cite{alrabeiah2020millimeter} proposed to utilize RGB images to aid mmWave beam and blockage prediction tasks in VCN.
+Fortunately, with the increasing prevalence of advanced sensors in intelligent transportation infrastructure, various studies have explored the benefits of incorporating multi-modal sensing into communication system design \cite{ alrabeiah2020millimeter,demirhan2022radar,klautau2019lidar,wu2022lidar,charan2021vision, fan2022radar,differentiation_of_multi_v}.
+This aligns with a crucial objective of the integrated sensing and communications (ISAC), aiming to achieve mutual enhancement between communications and sensing.
+This includes communication-assisted sensing and sensing-assisted communications, operating at a level beyond hardware or waveform considerations \cite{LiuJSAC}.
+Within the category of sensing aided communications, Alrabeiah \textit{et al.} \cite{alrabeiah2020millimeter} proposed to employ red-green-blue (RGB) images to aid mmWave beam and blockage prediction tasks in VCN.
 Demirhan \textit{et al.} \cite{demirhan2022radar} developed beam prediction schemes based on radar raw data, range-angle maps, and range-velocity maps.
-In \cite{klautau2019lidar} and \cite{wu2022lidar}, the LiDAR point cloud was leveraged for beam selection and link blockage prediction tasks.
-Xu \textit{et al.} \cite{xu2021deep} designed a vision-aided channel covariance matrix estimation method that used onboard camera images to improve the estimation accuracy.
-Charan \textit{et al.} \cite{charan2021vision} combined image frames and mmWave beams to proactively predict blockages.
-Moreover, Fan \textit{et al.} \cite{fan2022radar} has extended the application of sensing-aided beamforming to a multi-hop vehicle-to-vehicle network.
+In \cite{klautau2019lidar} and \cite{wu2022lidar}, the light detection and ranging (LiDAR) point cloud was leveraged for beam selection and link blockage prediction tasks.
+Charan \textit{et al.} \cite{charan2021vision} combined sequences of images and mmWave beams to predict blockages and proactively initiate hand-off decisions.